truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 <p style="margin-left: 33px">Adding a certificate is optional but if you want to use a certificate for this application, either create a new self-signed CA and certificate or import an existing CA and create the certificate for Nextcloud.
 A certificate is not required to deploy the application.</p>

 * Go to **Datasets** and select the pool or dataset where you want to place the Nextcloud dataset.
  For example, */tank/apps/nextcloud* or */tank/nextcloud*.
  You can use either an existing pool or [create a new one]({{< relref "CreatePoolWizard.md" >}}).

  [Create the three dataset(s)]({{< relref "DatasetsSCALE.md" >}}) before beginning the app installation process.
  Nextcloud uses **html** for app data, **data** for app data, and **postgres_data** for the postgres storage volume.
  You can organize these dataset(s) under a parent dataset app to keep the storage datasets separated from the dataset for other potential applications.
  For example, create the *nextcloud* dataset and nest each dataset under it.

-  Configure dataset ACL permissions for the parent dataset when prompted after adding the dataset or by clicking by **Edit** on the **Permissions** widget to open the **Edit ACL** screen.
+ Configure dataset ACL permissions for the parent dataset when prompted after adding the dataset or by clicking **Edit** on the **Permissions** widget to open the **Edit ACL** screen.
  Add an ACE entry for the **netdata** user, giving it full permissions.
  You can configure ACL permissions for all Nextcloud datasets when prompted or configure them in the app installation wizard by selecting the **Enable ACL** option as you configure each app storage volume.
-  See information provided in the sections below for details on which user ID and permissions settings to configure.
+ See the sections below for details on which user ID and permissions settings to configure.

  Earlier versions of the Nextcloud app relied on four datasets.
  If upgrading with an existing deployment of this application the app is migrated to the new configuration.

  If you want to mount other storage volumes inside the container pod using the host path option, create the dataset(s) before using the app installation wizard.

 {{< include file="/static/includes/apps/AppBeforeYouBeginNewUser.md" >}}